 Once you file your insurance claim, the insurance companies involved will investigate the crash.
 An investigation may involve returning to the scene, taking photographs, recreating the collision, interviewing eyewitnesses, gathering evidence from surveillance cameras or cell phone records, obtaining police reports, and studying medical records.

 How long your investigation takes depends on the facts of the case.
-Make sure you go to the doctor for any crash-related injuries right away, as the insurance company will look at this information to gauge how serious or painful your injuries might have been.
+Make sure you go to the doctor for any injuries right away, as the insurance company will look at this information to gauge how serious your injuries might have been.

 Identifying the Liable Party (or Parties)

 Car accident liability can be complicated.
 The person behind the wheel of the other vehicle might not be the party responsible for your injuries.
 Or they might not be the only liable party.
-We’ll investigate whether the at-fault driver was working at the time or was in a borrowed or rented vehicle.
+We’ll investigate whether the at-fault driver was working at the time, such as an Uber or Lyft accident, or was in a borrowed or rented vehicle.
 We look for any potentially liable party, which might give us access to additional insurance policies.

 We work closely with you to calculate the value of your economic damages, beyond what you received from PIP insurance, and your non-economic damages.
 You deserve compensation for your physical pain and suffering, mental distress, and other emotional injuries.